Is Being A Digital Nomad All It’s Cracked Up To Be?22 min read

 And if you want to set yourself up for a lifetime of free holiday homes in exotic locations?
 Travel!
 “I’ve met so many incredible people and have friends all around the world now,” says Jenny.

-Think of it this way, what do you think would be more likely to get your creative juices flowing: staring at the wall of your office cubicle each day or a stroll through the hustle and bustle of a brand new city?
+Think of it this way, what would be more likely to get your creative juices flowing: staring at the wall of your office cubicle each day or a stroll through the hustle and bustle of a brand-new city?
 I know which one I’d pick!

 What are the downsides of being a digital nomad?

 Digital nomad life gives you the freedom to travel, but it’s no holiday.
-You still have to work, and that can be harder to do when you’re in a new, unfamiliar place.
-It requires a lot more forward planning, says Jenny: “There’s less spontaneity travelling as a digital nomad than when we were just backpacking, because now we worry about WiFi, having a community etc.”
+You still have to work, which can be harder when you’re in a new, unfamiliar place.
+It requires much more forward planning, says Jenny: “There’s less spontaneity traveling as a digital nomad than when we were just backpacking, because now we worry about WiFi, having a community, etc.”

-Kieran also names bad work setups as one of the major drawbacks for him: “I travel with a mouse, keyboard, and laptop stand but sometimes it’s so hard to find a comfortable place to work.
-Coffee shops are actually pretty bad and apartments don’t always have a place to set up shop for the day.”
+Kieran also names bad work setups as one of his major drawbacks: “I travel with a mouse, keyboard, and laptop stand, but sometimes it’s so hard to find a comfortable place to work.
+Coffee shops are actually pretty bad, and apartments don’t always have a place to set up shop for the day.”

 “It can create complicated work arrangements so get a knowledgeable accountant.
 Health insurance may be more complicated too, so invest in a global plan for a year for the sake of simplicity (even though it might be more expensive),” advises Rachel.

-Think those #digitalnomad pics of developers working by the pool are giving you FOMO?
+Are those #digitalnomad pics of developers working by the pool giving you FOMO?
 That’s probably nothing compared to what the nomads themselves are feeling.

 “The biggest negative for me is that sometimes I don’t get the work-play balance quite right and I end up feeling like I’m either missing out on valuable travel experiences, or I don’t invest enough time in building my business,” says Milou.